February - June 2021*

 The most transformative months of my life.
 Everyday was a unique, exiting experience and they are memories I’ll cherish forever.Shnat Participant, 2017

-Classes and workshops will incorporate the values of Progressive Judaism and Progressive Zionism in a non- formal way.
+During this part of shnat, your days will be packed with activities - including classes and workshops that incorporate the values of Progressive Judaism and Progressive Zionism in a non-formal way.
 You will be learning for the sake of learning; you will face challenges to your ideas and thoughts as we explore different issues facing Israel, the Jewish people, and our world in general.
 Some of your sessions will also be peer-led requiring you, on your own or with your peers, to investigate and lead discussions on key issues that you have selected to address, or identified as needing further exploration by the group.
+Other day time activities include tours and meet ups; evenings and most weekend are your free time.

 In addition to volunteering, you will have two educational days a week where you will dive into deep learning about social change, traveling around the city to meet with local change makers and run peer-led activities and trips with the assistance of our trained staff.